atmc9/myAngular4/README.md

 * Attribute directives: They dont add or remove elements.
 They only change the element they were placed on. `<p [ngStyle]="backgroundColor: getColor()"></p>`. `[ngClass]="{myClass: true}"`
 * ngFor(Structural directive) `*ngFor="let item of itemslist; let i = index"`

+## New Project setup:
+* New Angular Course Project Creation: ng new ng4-Complete-Guide;  npm install --save bootstrap ; ng g c component --spec false // does not creates the test files;
+* ``Please see my fullstack developer reading material for Bootstrap navigation ``

 ### Services & Dependency Injection ###

 ### Routing ###